Healthy Recipes Blog

 • Roasted Brussels sprouts

-You can keep the leftovers in the fridge, in an airtight container, for up to three days.
-I don't like reheating them - they end up too dry.
-So I flake them and use them cold as a salad topping the next day:
+You can keep the leftovers in an airtight container in the fridge for up to three days.
+I don't like reheating them, as they become fishy, so I flake them and use them cold as a salad topping the next day, as shown in the photo below.

 Using up leftover baked salmon in a salad.
 The salad contains lettuce and tomatoes and served on a white plate.